Computers for Girls (C4G) Background

 - Commitment of the iEARN Country Coordinator

-- WCE has at least 30 Partner organizations or groups that have expressed interest
+- WCE has over 30 Partner organizations or groups that have expressed interest

-- WCE plans to have a Field Associate and a WCE Chapter
+- WCE has or plans to have a Field Associate and a WCE Chapter

 - WCE has shipped computers to this country before

 - WCE has provided services to schools interested in C4G